iled/gsimcli/docs/gui.rst

     - **sill_norm:** variance-normalised total sill
     - other columns will be ignored

+.. note:: The variogram is assumed to be isotropic in the horizontal direction
+    and with range 1 (one unit) in the vertical (time) direction.
+It will default its angles to (0, 0, 0).

 After enabling this option, the related areas become available, except if :ref:`batch_networks` is also enabled, in which case it is not necessary to specify anything else.